 On a fully self-driving vehicle, all of the vehicle's safety systems are connected and controlled through a computer which must function in every driving scenario.
 Thus, testing that vehicle on a test track in one scenario, or even in multiple scenarios, may not sufficiently assess the full range of performance capabilities of the vehicle.
-We must consider the cumulative cost of test track testing and the supplementary role that might be played by other methods such as simulation.
+We must consider the effectiveness, and the cumulative cost, of test track testing and the supplementary role that might be played by other methods such as simulation.